Puffins, clown birds of the Atlantic

 Atlantic puffins eat a variety of food, including small fish, crustacea, squid, and marine worms.
-Adults have been known to bring their young a large variety of fish to eat.
-One study found that the parents had brought their chicks more than 50 species of fish.
+Adult birds have been known to bring their young a large variety of fish to eat.
+One study found that parents brought their chicks more than 50 species of fish.

-The most common food that adults bring to their young though is sandeel, which are small, elongated, silver-colored eel-like fish.
-However, it is not long before adult puffins force their young to enter the world, with adult puffins providing no further care after their chicks have finished fledging.
+The most common food these birds bring their young, though, is sandeel, which are small, elongated, silver-colored eel-like fish.
+However, it is not long before adult puffins force their young to enter the world, with the adult birds providing no further care after their chicks have finished fledging.

 Luckily, because the young puffin was fed well, it has ample fat reserves and can afford to take some time learning these new skills.
 During this stage, however, the bird is particularly vulnerable to predators: Gulls and skuas are always on the lookout.
 Nonetheless, the young puffin does find safety out to sea.
 During the first winter, the subadult puffin will spend its time at sea before heading inland to visit the colony in the summer.